trustfeed/daobase-api/README.md

 The general flow is as follows.

-Campaigns are created by the user as drafts, once draft is finalised they are submitted by the user for an admin to review.
+Campaigns are created by the user in status DRAFT, once draft is finalised they are submitted by the user for an admin to review, resulting in status PENDING_REVIEW.
 The admin can move the campaing to REVIEWED status, or if it fails the review place it back in DRAFT status.
 The user can deploy a campaign that is in REVIEWED status.

 ### Create a new campaign